On the Beach

 This is Windle’s first internship.
 In 2014, she traveled with Washington College’s Department of Environmental Science and Studies’ field course to Ecuador, studying in the Amazonian rainforest as well as the Galápagos Islands off the coast.
 The summer previous, she traveled with the College’s Tanzania Seminar and completed a research paper on women’s health care in the African country.

-In the spring of her senior year, Windle was accepted into the Nicholas School of Environment at Duke University to obtain her masters of environmental management degree with a concentration in coastal environmental management.
+Windle is now attending the Nicholas School of Environment at Duke University to obtain her masters of environmental management degree with a concentration in coastal environmental management.
 She’ll spend her first year of graduate school on the main campus in Durham, N.C., and the second year at Duke’s marine lab in Beaufort, N.C.

-She wants to specialize in marine mega-fauna—the larger species of marine animals like sea turtles and mammals—and keeping her hand firmly in field research.
+She is specializing in marine mega-fauna—the larger species of marine animals like sea turtles and mammals—and keeping her hand firmly in field research.
+In September 2017, she won a highly competitive NOAA/North Carolina Sea Grant fellowship to assess oyster reef health.

 “I would love to work in a place like Rookery Bay or the Conservancy of Southwest Florida, where they do similar research,” she says.
 “My favorite part is just being out there.
 Every single day we see dolphins, manatees, sharks, rays, all types of marine wildlife.
 I just love being out there every single day.”